 Doberman Pinschers are incredibly loyal to those they love and will be devoted to the end if adequately trained.
 They need plenty of exercise daily to stay happy, healthy, and well-mannered.

-They make great family pets but do not like being left alone for long periods, so they may not be suitable for everyone who wants their pet canine companion.
+These dogs make great family pets but do not like being left alone for long periods, so they may not be suitable for everyone who works outside the home.

 5. Greyhound

-When wondering, “What is the really skinny dog breed?”
-You’re probably thinking of the Greyhound.
-It is a winner for being tall and slim, and its coats are short and sleek.
+Are you wondering, “what is that really skinny dog breed?”
+Well, you’re probably thinking of the Greyhound.
+It is well known for being tall and slim, and the dogs’ coats are short and sleek.

 This breed of dog is one of the fastest, thanks to its build.
 The Greyhound is a natural speedster bred for greyhound racing and game coursing.
 It is also considered the slimmest dog in its category.

-Greyhound is an old breed that originated in Egypt around 3000 B.C.
-It was developed as a hound for hare, fox, and deer hunting.
+The Greyhound is an old breed that originated in Egypt around 3000 B.C.
+The dogs were developed as a hound for hare, fox, and deer hunting.

 6. Ibizan Hound

-The Ibizan has a striking appearance because of its large, upright ears, which can point in any direction, and flesh-colored pigment on the snout and eye rims.
-Its robust build and slender frame make it one of the dogs that are skinny.
+The Ibizan has a striking appearance because of its large, upright ears, which can point in any direction, and the flesh-colored pigment on its snout and eye rims.
+Its robust build and slender frame earn the Ibizan a place on our list of dogs that are skinny.

 The Ibizan Hound is still revered in Spain today since it was developed on the Balearic island of Ibiza for hunting rabbits and other small animals.

-This breed likes to run and hunt over anything else, even though several other hounds enjoy relaxation.
-Its keen sense of smell, which makes it a member of the hound family, aids in hunting.
-The Ibiza also makes a great companion for an active family because it is mellow, submissive, and affectionate.
+This breed likes to run and hunt over anything else.
+The dogs’ keen sense of smell, which makes them members of the hound family, aids in hunting.
+The Ibiza also makes a great companion to an active family because it is mellow, submissive, and affectionate.

 This dog is available in reddish brown and white.
 Consider an Ibizan Hound if you want a dog with the elegance of a deer.
 A short, smooth coat covers the Ibizan Hound.